initze/landsattrend/README.md

 install dependencies in environment_py38_v2_ray.yml

-you can start ray locally using 'ray start'
+you can start ray locally using 'ray start --head'

 or if you are connecting to another cluster, follow instructions in kuberay folder (note this option does not work yet on the remote cluster)